bloc97/SYNLA-Plus/README.md

 Two dataset versions are available, one in color, the other in grayscale.
 Both datasets contain 65536 (2^16) images of size 256x256.
 All images were generated using images in the folder `/Generator_Images`, which is also public, allowing custom generation.

+Smaller preview datasets (1024 and 4096 images) are available.
+They are mutually exclusive with the full dataset can be used as validation/test datasets.

 The code used to generate the images is not yet public.

 ![Example][b0]